 Several properties that may offer opportunities for re-development and thus economic expansion may contain a variety of contaminants and may face a variety of other challenges.
-Undertaking a redevelopment plan can address such issues and offer solutions that will result in the economic re-use of the property.
+Undertaking a re-development plan can address such issues and offer solutions that will result in the economic re-use of the property.
 This plan is often required to secure funds under a variety of state and federal programs designed to assist in the cleanup of contaminated sites.
-The Village of Decatur should consider becoming a redevelopment ready community and focus efforts on downtown, the industrial park and along M-51.